Time-Varying Bayesian Optimization Without a Metronome: Main Results

 \end{assumption}

-Assumption~\ref{ass:lipschitz} introduces some regularity about the objective function in the spatial domain $\mathcal{S}$.
-It is also a common assumption, used for most regret proofs in the literature~\cite{gpucb, bogunovic2016time}.

-Finally, let us properly define the response time $R$ of a TVBO algorithm in a way that captures its characteristic features: (i)~the objective function cannot be observed at an arbitrarily high frequency because its computation requires a positive amount of time $c$, (ii)~the response time is an increasing function of the dataset size $n$ and (iii)~when the dataset size $n$ diverges, the response time diverges as well.
+Finally, let us properly define the response time $R$ of a TVBO algorithm, which satisfies three natural properties: (i)~the objective function cannot be observed at an arbitrarily high frequency because querying it takes a nonzero amount of time, (ii)~the response time is an increasing function of the dataset size $n$ and (iii)~when the dataset size $n$ diverges, the response time diverges as well.